Casualties of the Armenian genocide: Armenian casualties outside of the Ottoman borders during Ottoman invasion

 Few commissions were formed though, such as the investigations for Kars and Alexandropol.
 The Alexandropol investigation by its nature is seen as the most serious such endeavor.
 It presented 60,000 as directed killed, in a total of 150,000 victims which condition would have ultimately led to their death sentences.
 But the investigation apparently came to an end abruptly.
 The Germans on the other hand, not presenting any numbers, have reported Russian Armenia condition, in what they considered as an Ottoman attempt to destroy it.
 Without taking in account the Ottoman excursion of what was considered as Persian Armenia.
-An American source states that when the Ottomans invaded Northern Iran between 1915-1918, which was historically part of the Kingdom of Armenia forming the provinces of Parskahayk and the eastern part of Vaspurakan, they killed about 80,000 Armenians, and when they invaded the Russian-controlled Transcaucasia between 1918 and 1923 they killed about 175,000 Armenians.
+An American source states that when the Ottomans invaded Northern Iran between 1915 and 1918, which was historically part of the Kingdom of Armenia forming the provinces of Parskahayk and the eastern part of Vaspurakan, they killed about 80,000 Armenians, and when they invaded the Russian-controlled Transcaucasia between 1918 and 1923 they killed about 175,000 Armenians.